ttaylor0416/digitalframeworks.github.io/syllabus.md

 ## Homework

+Every week, you should send an email with a link to a data journalism project to discuss in class and a few sentences explaining why you think it's interesting.

-Every week, you'll be tasked with:
+Every week, you'll be tasked with one or more of:

 * **Readings**: Articles you should read and reflect on and interactives you should spend some time with and critique with the user in mind.
 * **Data reporting projects**: These will either be research assignments or short articles you will write and publish on the class site.

-These projects are cumulative -- you'll pick a (very loosely election-related) topic after the first class and, if possible, stick with it until the end of the quarter.
-Because you'll be working on an open-ended, real-world data question, you may not end up where you expect by the end of the class.
-That's part of the fun and the challenge of digital design and data work.
+* **Making progress on group projects**: How and when you work on your final group projects is up to you.
+But most weeks you should be making some progress.

 ## Final group projects

 In week 3, students will bring pitch ideas to class.
 We'll work together to form groups of 2-4 students to tackle the strongest pitch ideas.

-The project could be a [sequential visual story](https://source.opennews.org/en-US/learning/evolution-nprs-picture-stories/) like [Demolished](http://apps.npr.org/lookatthis/posts/publichousing/) or a [Twitter bot](https://twitter.com/officer1070) like Officer 1070 or just about anything else as long as it involves data, the Internet, and news reporting.
+The project could be a typical long-read, a [sequential visual story](https://source.opennews.org/en-US/learning/evolution-nprs-picture-stories/) like [Demolished](http://apps.npr.org/lookatthis/posts/publichousing/) or a [Twitter bot](https://twitter.com/officer1070) like Officer 1070 or just about anything else as long as it involves data, the Internet, and news reporting.
+Projects can and should publish on multiple platforms and contain multiple components such as a social video, long-read page, and standalone interactive.

-On the final class date, you will give a short presentation showing off your work to the class and explaining your process behind the storytelling.
+On the final class date, each group will give a short presentation showing off your work to the class and explaining your process behind the storytelling.

 ## Grading